uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 Nothing appeared to have changed in terms of the meta duration
 {% end %}

 VLC 4 appeared to be unaffected.
-This may have been as a result of the adjustments made under [this commit](https://code.videolan.org/videolan/vlc/-/commit/a59cb66257cfee50568fd4868c795f4e25f1fe98).
+This may have been a result of the adjustments made under [this commit](https://code.videolan.org/videolan/vlc/-/commit/a59cb66257cfee50568fd4868c795f4e25f1fe98).

 ## VLC 3 compilation and debugging

-After compiling (unoptimised) the most recent VLC 3 build at the time, I tested the video again and it still crashed.
-I then went and used GDB.
-This painted a clear image as to what was going on.
+After compiling the most recent VLC 3 build (unoptimized) at the time, I tested the video again, and it still crashed.
+I then used GDB, which painted a clear picture of what was happening.

 {% figure(src="assets/gdb_unopt.webp", alt="VLC 3 unoptimised build GDB with crash presented") %}
 Buffer out-of-bounds read in action